avitalb/dusp-thesis/README.md

 3: 45–59
 4: 60 years or older

+(making sure to remove duplicates as participants can donate multiple democracy vouchers)

 2) run `geocoding.py` to geocode addresses and add their respective census tracts to the csv

 3) run `census_tracts_calc.py` to assign an income quintile to each entry, using their census tract